Downsizing for Retirement: 5 Things to Know Before You Move

 - You don't owe anyone a particular version of retirement

-Downsizing and relocating at the same time can feel heavy — especially when you don't know the area.
-That's why having local guidance early makes such a difference.
-Not when you're 30 days from listing.
-Not when you're already under contract somewhere.
-Early.
+Downsizing and relocating at the same time can feel heavy, especially when you don't know the area.
+That's why having local guidance early makes such a difference — not when you're 30 days from listing, but early.
+Even if you're a year or two away, having conversations early helps you:

 - Make calmer, more informed decisions over time instead of rushed ones under pressure